 Special processes in procurement do exist and are generally designed to target and assist specific industry sectors or suppliers.

 One important special sub-process is the Indigenous Procurement Policy (IPP), which exists alongside the CPR to facilitate growth and success in the Indigenous business sector.

 If you are an Indigenous business owner, it is likely you qualify for support under the IPP.
 It is recommended that you review the IPP.
-Be aware that, as of July 1 2019, certain changes have been made to the Policy that may require your attention.
 If you are in need of further information, it is advised that you contact the National Indigenous Australians Agency (NIAA).

 ‘Approach to Market’ (ATM) is the term commonly used to describe a procurement method and is generally the starting point in any procurement undertaking by a government department or agency.

 ATMs generally contain certain minimum and/or common content, including: